Satelio

-Satelio is a pay-tv service for German-language television in Southern Africa (especially Namibia as well in South Africa (unter the Deukom label)), other African countries (Nigeria (since October 1, 2015)) and the Middle East.
+Satelio is a pay-tv service for German-language television in Southern Africa (especially Namibia as well in South Africa (under the Deukom label), other African countries (Nigeria since October 1, 2015) and the Middle East.
 Satelio is provided by Deutscher Televisionsklub Betriebs GmbH based in Ismaning, Germany.

 Distribution

 Satelio broadcast its offer via the Amos-5 satellite (from 2 December 2013 to early June 2014 via Intelsat 20).
 Due to the failure of Amos-5 on November 21, 2015, the move to the Astra 4A satellite at 5° east was announced on November 23, 2015 and completed on November 24, 2015.

 In Namibia, the broadcast takes place via the general broadcasting license of Hitradio Namibia, in Nigeria via ACTV.